Sunday, August 11, 2024

 They’ve gotta begin somewhere, and it’s most gratifying of all when you’ve seen them from the start.

-Sometimes that start is the Washington State small schools XC meet.
+Sometimes that start is the Washington State small schools cross country meet.
+Remarkably, that race was created by sports equity legislation I wrote in 1996, 28 years ago.

-Sometimes a reward for a life in track and field is a day like this.
+Sometimes the reward for a life in track and field is a day like this.

 Special thanks to Cindy Adsit of the Washington Interscholastic Activities Association (WIAA) for arranging use of the photo of Kenneth Rooks, and to Northwest Sports Photography for allowing its use.
 I am grateful to you both.